 A severance agreement is a contract and it can restrict your employment opportunities after you sign it.
 You should make sure you understand it and how it affects your rights.
 If you recently complained to the company about how it treated you, or you have had a serious illness or are over the age of forty, you may have additional rights that you will be waiving.

-For a free consultation, please call Boston Labor and Employment Attorney Maura Greene at 617-936-1580.
+Call us if you have questions!
+Please call Boston Labor and Employment Attorney Maura Greene at 617-936-1580.
 In 2012, Maura Greene was named in the Boston Globe as one of Boston’s top rated labor and employment lawyers.
+She has also been named a Super Lawyer based upon peer review ratings and record of achievement.